henriquepe/sumCalculator/README.md

 # Resume

-Sum calculator at your second version (v.2).
+SumCalculator at your second version (v.2).
 Is already working.

 A simple summing calculator to simple math work's.